-Carrier Billing or direct carrier billing (DCB) has long established itself as a recognised payment method in the online media industry and as an integral part of the payment landscape for billing digital goods.
-Our research proved that in 2016, € 132 million of European adult content revenue was monetised through direct carrier billing, predicted to grow a staggering 134.1 percent (to € 309 million) by 2021.
-A key driver affirming that revenue generated through DCB will exceed the prediction is that we are seeing (and billing) greater deployments of DCB to monetise products and services beyond digital goods, namely physical goods, ranging mostly from supplements to toys.
+Carrier Billing or direct carrier billing (DCB) has long established itself as a recognized payment method in the online media industry and as an integral part of the payment landscape for billing digital goods.
+Our research proved that in 2016, € 132 million of European adult content revenue was monetized through direct carrier billing, predicted to grow a staggering 134.1 percent (to € 309 million) by 2021.
+A key driver affirming that revenue generated through DCB will exceed the prediction is that we are seeing (and billing) greater deployments of DCB to monetize products and services beyond digital goods, namely physical goods, ranging mostly from supplements to toys.
 Falsely merchants may assume that DCB is exclusively an option for micropayments.
 Admittedly, your next pair of Prada heels will not be billed through your mobile operator, but merchants often underestimate the value they can actually charge via DCB, especially in countries such as Czech Republic, Norway or Sweden, with limits varying from country to country.

 Although DCB plays an important role in the online payment landscape, we couldn’t ignore the fact that debit and credit cards have been the primary mechanisms for online payment since the beginning of eRetail.
 European card spend, though under heavy competition fire, on digital content will grow at an average annual rate of 7.9 percent over the forecast period, reaching €36 billion by 2021.
 Furthermore, their attraction to merchants has increased since the implementation of the CVN (CVV/CVC2) and the strict security protocols demanded by card schemes such as Visa, Mastercard and American Express.
 There are an array of hot topics in regards to mergers, Visa charge back rules and regulations floating in the market, leaving it somewhat impossible for merchants to see the forest for the trees and calling out for a PSP specialised in not only processing, but adding a human touch through personal consultancy, service and assistance.
 So therefore, we decided to cater for this exact trend and need.
 Further strengthening our position in the payment landscape, we in late 2016 founded DIMOCO Payment Services, a payment service provider offering services to merchants, enabling them to process their payments from eCommerce-environments.
 This addition to our DIMOCO product portfolio meant that we completed the online payment eco system.
 With 17 years of market expertise in direct carrier billing and a firm foothold in the online media market, we can now offer all major payment options to our clients already operating with DIMOCO on a direct carrier billing basis as a one stop shop solution.